 The total pension liability for each cost-sharing defined benefit plan was determined using the individual entry age actuarial cost method.
-Inflation increases for both plans is assumed at 2.60%.
+Inflation increases for both plans is assumed at 2.40% down from 2.60%.
 Payroll growth, including inflation, for both plans is assumed at 3.25%.
-Both the discount rate and the long-term expected rate of return used for FRS Pension Plan investments was reduced from 7.00% to 6.90%.
+Both the discount rate and the long-term expected rate of return used for FRS Pension Plan investments was reduced from 6.90% to 6.80%.
 The Plan's fiduciary net position was projected to be available to make all projected future benefit payments of current active and inactive employees.
 Therefore, the discount rate for calculating the total pension liability is equal to the long-term expected rate of return.

-Because the HIS Program uses a pay-as-you-go funding structure, a municipal bond rate, which was decreased from 3.87% to 3.50%, was used to determine the total pension liability for the program (Bond Buyer General Obligation 20-Bond Municipal Bond Index).
-Mortality assumptions for the Pension Plan were based on PUB-2010 base table projected generationally with Scale MP-2018 while the HIS plan were based on the Generational RP-2000 with Projection Scale BB tables.
+Because the HIS Program uses a pay-as-you-go funding structure, a municipal bond rate, which was decreased from 3.50% to 2.21%, was used to determine the total pension liability for the program (Bond Buyer General Obligation 20-Bond Municipal Bond Index).
+Mortality assumptions for both Plans were based on PUB-2010 base table projected generationally with Scale MP-2018.